saksham-malhotra-27/javascript-interview-questions/Objects/Readme.md

 It is assigned directly in the Car constructor.

-+Do Car or Vehicle have a brand property?
++ Do Car or Vehicle have a brand property?

 Vehicle: No.
 Car: Only Car instances have brand as an own property.